Navigating Knee Osteoarthritis: Causes, Symptoms, and Treatment, and the Role of Physiotherapy

 7. Conclusion

 Knee osteoarthritis (OA) is a prevalent joint disorder impacting millions of individuals globally.
-It is characterized by the degeneration of cartilage, leading to pain, stiffness, and reduced mobility in the knee joint (Zhang, Jordan, & Hunter, 2010).
+It is characterized by the degeneration of cartilage, often following a knee injuries, leading to pain, stiffness, and reduced mobility in the knee joint (Zhang, Jordan, & Hunter, 2010).
 Understanding knee OA is crucial for managing its impact on daily life and exploring effective treatment options.
 Physiotherapy plays a vital role in alleviating symptoms and improving function (Fernandes, McAlindon, & Bierma-Zeinstra, 2010).
 Addressing knee OA through a comprehensive approach, including physiotherapy, can significantly enhance the quality of life for those affected.

 What is Knee Osteoarthritis?